GSA/digitalgov.gov/content/posts/2015-05-14-our-customer-is-your-customer-working-together-to-improve-search-on-gov-websites.md

 ---
+url: /2015/05/14/our-customer-is-your-customer-working-together-to-improve-search-on-gov-websites/
 date: 2015-05-14 11:10:59 -0400
-title: 'Our Customer is Your Customer\: Working Together to Improve Search on .Gov Websites'
+title: 'Our Customer is Your Customer: Working Together to Improve Search on .Gov Websites'
 summary: 'We know search engines aren&rsquo;t Magic 8 Balls, but that&amp;#8217;s still how we expect them to behave.
 We want them to answer our complex and burning questions based on just a few words.
 And we&amp;#8217;ve felt that frustration when the top search results don&amp;#8217;t serve our needs, and the results page itself makes us work.'
-authors: [dmccleskey]
+authors:
+  - dmccleskey
 categories:
   - Monthly Theme
   - Our Work